 Oahu-Grocery-Prices

-Most tourists are shocked when they see grocery prices in Oahu for the first time.
-A simple gallon of milk can cost nearly double compared to the mainland.
+Planning a trip to Oahu and worried about food costs eating your budget?
+You’re not alone.
+Most tourists are shocked when they see grocery prices in Oahu for the first time — a simple gallon of milk can cost nearly double what it does back home.

 Let’s dive into real numbers from local stores so you can budget accurately.